jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-14.md

 7. Creating an external table on the curated dataset
 8. Creating some basic visualizations - we will repeat this in Azure Data Explorer
 <br>
+There are a lot of screenshots, for those who may not do the lab but just want to get an idea what is in the code.

 ## Download the Chicago crimes dataset and upload to blob storage staging zone